frncesc/mws-restaurant-stage-1/README.md

 - A __title__ attribute has been set to the `iframe` containing the Google Maps object.
 This is a [critical WCAG rule](https://dequeuniversity.com/rules/axe/2.2/frame-title?application=lighthouse) not currently respected by Google Maps.

-- A [Material Design Component](https://material.io/develop/web/) is used to display the "snack bar".
+- The Npm [Snackbar](https://www.polonel.com/snackbar/) component is used to alert users about failed/recovered transactions.
+Many thanks to [Chris Brame](https://www.polonel.com/)!

 - A third drop-down list has been added to the filtering section of `index.html`, allowing to select all restaurants or just "_My favorites_".